 Siem Reap International Airport looked quite simple as we landed, but we were surprised that it was actually very modern.
 Our hotel had a free pickup (as most accommodations, actually), and our tuktuk driver was already waiting for us in the arrival area.

 |inside Siem Reap airport|

 It was 9:30pm (Cambodia time) when we arrived and our tuktuk ride to the hotel to us around 30 minutes.
-Our hotel was the newly-opened Purple Mangosteen Hotel, located at the Pub Alley, near the Pub Street, the most popular area for night life and dining at Siem Reap.
+Our hotel was the newly-opened Purple Mangosteen Hotel, located at the Pub Alley, near Pub Street, the most popular area for nightlife and dining at Siem Reap.
 Since we weren't hungry, we had a 30-minute foot massage at the nearby spa for 3 USD (Php 135).
-We also bought some bottled water and other necessities at the convenient store a few steps from our hotel.
+We also bought some bottled water and other necessities at the convenience store a few steps from our hotel.

 For the temple tour, we booked a licensed tour guide, Kim Rieng.
 I first have read about Kim Rieng at Chyng Reyes' blog.

 We booked Kim and his tuktuk driver friend for 35 USD (Php 1575) a day (20 USD for tour guide + 15 USD for tuktuk).
 He also has a suggested itinerary depending on how many days you want to tour around.

 All tourists doing a temple tour need to pay for the Angkor Pass to be able to visit the temples.
 Since we planned on doing a 2-day tour, we had to pay 40 USD (Php 1800) per person.
 You should bring this pass with you as they will be checked before you enter the temple.
 The pass also has a picture of you so it is non-transferable.

 Other rates are 20 USD for a 1-day tour, 40 USD for a 2-3 days tour, and 60 USD for a 7-day tour.

 Here are some of the things you need to know if you're doing a temple run in Siem Reap